Cat Dental Care

 How much does dental care cost?

 Our pricing reflects your cat’s weight, dental condition, and required treatments.
-Here's a general breakdown:
+Here's a general breakdown of the costs:

 Dental consultation and oral exam - 288.75 AED